martintops/mch-extract/README.md

 - `--to DATE`: End date (defaults to most recent valid date)
 - `--variables VARS`: What to measure (e.g., temperature precipitation).
 If not set, will return all available parameters for the stations
-- `--dwh PARAMS`: Additional MeteoSwiss DWH parameters shortnames to include.
+- `--dwh PARAMS`: Additional MeteoSwiss DWH parameter short names to include.
 See below on how to find them.
 - `--output FILE`: Where to save data.
-Supported format are: `.csv`, `.json`, `.parquet`.
+Supported formats are: `.csv`, `.json`, `.parquet`.
 If not set, will print CSV data to STDOUT
 - `--verbose`: Show detailed progress information
 - `--no-cache`: Disable caching (useful for testing or debugging)

+**📖 For complete command-line reference and examples, see [COMMANDS.md](COMMANDS.md)**

 ### Available Weather Variables